 Contemporaries–People, Events, & Technology–to H. G. Wells

 H. G. Wells was a product of his time period.
 Yes, he was an individual and, perhaps, a genius.
 There’s certainly no refuting his vivid imagination.
 Yet he wouldn’t have dreamed* what he did had he not been inspired by his surroundings.
-As we discuss The Time Machine, consider Wells’s frame of reference.
+In classes where we discuss The Time Machine, we consider Wells’s frame of reference.
 As a British subject, he’d have been well aware of The Empire’s colonial aspirations.

 *”It’s alright / We’ve told you what to dream”